10 Literary Techniques Used In Water Signs: A Story of Love and Renewal

 As I’ve written about extensively, I employed several literary techniques in my first novel Water Signs, all of which combined, helped to draw readers deeper into the story and sympathize with the main characters.
-I believe a good non-fiction book should mesmerize the reader to such an extent that he/she loses all concept of time and place, whisked away on a welcome mental vacation where the only thing that matters is what’s going to happen next.
+I believe a good fictional book should mesmerize the reader to such an extent that he/she loses all concept of time and place as they are whisked away on a mental vacation where the only thing that matters is what’s going to happen next.

 In my loosely autobiographical story, here are the ten techniques that made it possible for me to add vibrancy and authenticity to the settings and characters:

 1. Flashback – Throughout the book, I used short-term and long-term flashback as a way of building suspense and understanding a character’s motivation.
 This technique also allowed me to slowly share information with the reader in a future chapter by not divulging everything that transpires in a previous chapter.
 For example, in one emotionally tinged episode, Maddy and Ken peruse a photo album from his days in the US Navy, but it’s not until the next chapter that the story of his former fiancee is revealed to the reader — though he shares that with Maddy as they look at the photos.